 Questions About the CU Biomedical Engineering Society (BMES)

-Our chapter will meet for the Fall 2021 semester at 6pm on Tuesdays in ECCR 200.
+Our chapter will meet for the Fall 2023 semester at 6-7:30 pm on Wednesdays in DLC 1B70.
 Check our Instagram or Facebook page for updates, and make sure you are subscribed to our mailling list to get the most up to date information!

 Article I. Name